rolux/nanojpeg/readme.md

 1 Cb block.
 Cr and Cb must be downsampled accordingly.

 The scan data is encoded bitwise.
 Negative values are bit-flipped.
-DC coefficient: Hufmann-encoded size in bits, then the difference from the previous value in the same component.
+DC coefficient: either the value - if at the start of a component or restart interval - or the difference from the previous value in the same component, prefixed with the Hufmann-encoded size in bits.
-AC coefficients: Hufmann-encoded (4 bits runlength, 4 bits size in bits), then the non-zero value.
+AC coefficients: each non-zero value, prefixed with Hufmann-encoded (4 bits runlength, 4 bits size in bits).
 Runlength is the number of preceding zeros.
 (15, 0) = 16 zeros, (0, 0) = all zeros until the end of the block.

+In the scan data - including all padding, but excluding any restart markers - null bytes are inserted after FF bytes.

 ```

 [^1]: There are several other educational python implementations available on GitHub, but most of them turned out to be incomplete, convoluted or confused.
 This one attempts to be more pythonic, i.e. simple, idiomatic and readable.
 It depends on numpy (for array manipulation) and scipy (for bicubic interpolation and discrete cosine transform), the rest is pure python.